hyperledger-archives/grid-rfcs/0000-catalog.md

 ```
 Validation requirements:

-- If a catalog_product (identified by product_id) already exists in the catalog the
+- If a catalog_product (identified by product_id) exists in the catalog the
 transaction is valid, otherwise it's invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to
 an organization in Pike state, otherwise the transaction is invalid.
-- The agent must have the permission can_add_products_to_catalog for the organization,
+- The agent must have the permission can_delete_products_from_catalog for the organization,
 otherwise the transaction is invalid.

 If all requirements are met, the transaction will be accepted, the batch will be